Mahesh-Kotakonda/self-managed-k8s-platform/README.md

 Worker Nodes

-NAT Gateway

-Allows outbound internet access
+NAT Gateway for outbound access

-Strict security group rules
+Strict Security Group rules

-This mirrors real production security boundaries.
+This setup mirrors real production security boundaries.

+🔄 How the System Works (Flow)

+GitHub Actions orchestrates the workflow using a self-hosted runner

+Terraform provisions all AWS infrastructure (VPC, EC2, networking)

+Terraform outputs are used to generate a dynamic Ansible inventory

+Ansible, executed via the bastion, configures:

+OS prerequisites

+containerd runtime

+Kubernetes components via kubeadm

+The Kubernetes cluster is initialized and validated

+kubeconfig is securely retrieved for cluster access

+The cluster can be destroyed cleanly using Terraform

+Everything is automated — no manual SSH hopping, no hardcoded values.

-🧰 Tools Used (And Why)
+🧰 Tools & Technologies Used
 Infrastructure

 AWS EC2 – Compute

 AWS VPC – Networking

-NAT / Internet Gateway – Controlled access
+NAT & Internet Gateway – Controlled internet access

 Security Groups – Firewall rules